matrach/matplotlib-terminal/README.md

  - [ ] figure out how to configure the lib in matplotlib-ish way (eg. rcParams)
  - [ ] allow to specify figure size in terms of cells
+ - [ ] compare with alternatives
+ - [ ] auto select backend from alternatives